felix-hilden/mold/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
-about: Report a problem with Package
+about: Report a problem with Mold
 labels: bug
 ---